xKDR/Survey.jl/docs/src/R_comparison.md

 # Moving from R to Julia
-This sections presents examples to help move from R to Julia.
+This section presents examples to help move from R to Julia.
 Examples show R and Julia code for common operations in survey analysis. <br>
 For the same operation, first the R and then the Julia code is presented.

 ## Simple random sample